In the heart of the New Forest lies a quiet unassuming English village with a spooky history.

-Burley Village is awash with tales of witchcraft, smuggling and dragons, which is probably why it’s such an excellent place to go to for Halloween…
+Burley Village is awash with tales of witch shops, witchcraft, smuggling treasure and dragons, which is probably why it’s such an excellent place to go to for Halloween.

-When walking through Burley Village today, you will quickly notice the number of occult shops and “witchy” signs here.
-Why, you may ask?
+When walking through Burley Village today, you will quickly notice the number of occult and witch shops and “witchy” signs here.
+Why you ask?

 This is inherently linked to “Britain’s most famous witch” who once lived here in the 1950’s: Sybil Leek.